Hdreese56/Engineering_4_Notebook/README.md

 This assignment had us setup, use, and familiarize ourselves with the accelerometer.
 Also used a display.
 ### Reflection
 This assignment was a long time coming.
 First I put this assignment off because it wouldn't allow me to turn on I2C.
 Then I had to get a new accelerometer.
 The whole process was very buggy for me.
 I liked how this assignment utilized the wiring/hardware side that the rest of these assginments didn't really use to the fullest.
 Since this assignment was pretty old I was able to use the knowlegde my peers passed do to me to the fullest.
 The main problem I ran into was formatting.
 And a very helpful take away from this assignment was formatting ;).
 As well as how to use and accelerometer which will be helpful because me plan on using one for our project.

+## Headless
+### Description
+For this assingment I was tasked with running basically the previous assignment and graphing that visually.
+Then we were tasked with either having it automatically running on startup or using ssh to run the program.
+All in all you had a bit of freedom with this assignment.
+### Reflection
+It has been a real pain to do these assignment while working on my project but I guess thats what I get for procrastinating this.
+I choose to go the ssh way cause for some reason I just like the ssh interface and whatnot.
+But all in all I did use a couple new things: I Made a scatterplot appear visual (The poin of the assignment), Use it to display one of 3 vairables.
+I really dont know what else to put as this is a pretty old assignment and my classmates wiki's solved most of the minor issues I ran into.
+### Fritzing